allenai/grit_official/README.md

 |--normals/
 ```

 If your model does not make predictions for a particular task, simply omit the correponding json file from the directory.
-The format of each of these files is described [here](submission_format.md).
+The format of each of these files is described in [`submission_format.md`](submission_format.md).

 ## Scoring
 In GRIT, various measures are computed per sample and aggregated across a subset of data points depending on the concept group, partition, and task of interest.